SweetSourPeter/MINISeniorDesign-CovidAPP/README.md

 # COVID-App

-COVID-App is a tiny cross-platform mobile app developed using [Flutter](https://github.com/flutter/flutter) to report and track your daily symptoms (or your status if you are not ill) in order to slow the spread of COVID-19.
+COVID-App is a tiny cross-platform mobile app developed using [Flutter](https://github.com/flutter/flutter) to report and track your daily symptoms (or your status if you are not ill) in order to slow the spread of [COVID-19(click to view COVID-19 from CDC)](https://www.cdc.gov/coronavirus/2019-ncov/index.html).
 It also provides an Admin-Dashboard to monitor symptoms.

 And here's why you might want to use it: